konfuzio-ai/document-validation-ui/README.md

 The source code documentation can be found in the `docs` directory.
 [Take a look here](docs/README.md).

-For a full guide on how to install or integrate the application, visit our [Document Validation UI Developer Guide](https://dev.konfuzio.com/dvui/index.html).
+For a full guide on how to install or integrate the app, visit our [Document Validation UI Developer Guide](https://dev.konfuzio.com/dvui/index.html).

 ![dev.konfuzio.png](dev.konfuzio.png)